Navigate to Settings > Team Members to add/delete and modify users of your Chargebee account.

 Each custom role can include one or more privileges that let users with that role perform specific tasks as required.

-Now, to add new Customized User Roles to Chargebee account, you need to contact [email protected]
+To add new Customized User Roles to your Chargebee account, contact [email protected]

 You can create custom roles and define actions as per your requirement.